Coronary Artery Bypass Graft

 - En Espanol

-A coronary artery bypass graft (CABG) is open heart surgery to open blocked arteries in your heart.
-An artery is a blood vessel that carries oxygen to your body.
-Parts of your heart may not get enough blood if an artery is blocked.
-You may have a heart attack if one or more of these arteries is blocked.
-CABG surgery can improve blood flow to your heart by bypassing (sending blood around) the blocked part of an artery.
-This restores blood flow to your heart and the rest of your body.
+A coronary artery bypass graft (CABG) is open heart surgery to clear blocked arteries in your heart.
+CABG surgery improves blood flow to your heart by bypassing (sending blood around) the blocked part of an artery.
+This restores blood flow to your heart and helps prevent a heart attack.